mahmoudimus/ac/docs/public/resources/deprecations.md

 ### JIRA REST API

 Both global and project permissions are changing from integer based to a key based representation.
-Some REST resources are affected:
+The following REST resources are affected:
 <ul>
     <li>
         /rest/api/v2/mypermissions<br/>
         A `type` attribute has been added to each permission, indicating whether it is a `PROJECT` or `GLOBAL` one. <br/>
         The `id` attribute is being deprecated and will be removed in the future.
-Meanwhile, system permissions will still return an id, but permissions defined by plugins will not return an id.
     </li>
 </ul>